-1. Define a set of values and standards that is cohesive and understandable
+1. Define a set of values and standards that is both cohesive and understandable.

-2. Make your organization’s culture as high of a priority as your results and productivity
+2. Prioritize your organization’s culture just as you prioritize results and productivity.

-4. Live your values daily, in every interaction, with every person
+4. Live out your values in every interaction with every person.